Sun Castle: Racing career

 Sun Castle failed to win in two races as a two-year-old but showed promising form in defeat and was rated the fourth-best juvenile of the year in the Free Handicap.

 On 30 April 1941, Sun Castle contested the 133rd running of the 2000 Guineas which was run over the July course at Newmarket rather than its traditional home on the Rowley Mile.
 He started at odds of 14/1 and finished third of the nineteen runners, beaten two lengths and one and a half lengths by Lambert Simnel and Morogoro. with the favourite Owen Tudor in fifth.

 In the New Derby, run over one and a half miles at the same course on 18 June, Sun Castle started joint-second favourite behind Lambert Simnel in a twenty-runner field.
 He never looked likely to win and finished sixteenth behind Owen Tudor.
 At the end of August, Sun Castle won the St Simon Stakes (not the current race of the same name) at Newbury Racecourse, beating Devonian and Masarin.

 Doncaster Racecourse, the traditional home of the St Leger was unavailable for racing in 1941 and a substitute "New St Leger" was run over one mile six furlongs at Manchester Racecourse in September.
 Ridden by Georges Bridgland, Sun Castle started at odds of 10/1 in a field of sixteen runners which also included Owen Tudor, Lambert Simnel and the 1000 Guineas winner Dancing Time.
 Sun Castle won by a head from Chateau Larose with Dancing Time a length away in third place.
 At the end of the year, he was rated the second-best three-year-old in Britain, four pounds behind Owen Tudor.

 It was intended that Sun Castle would be kept in training in 1942 with the major staying races as his objectives.
 In March 1942, however he was destroyed after contracting tetanus as a result of a foot injury.

 Assessment

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Sun Castle an "average" winner of the St Leger.

+Pedigree

+Sun Castle is inbred 5S x 4S to the stallion St Simon, meaning that he appears fifth generation (via St Frusquin) and fourth generation on the sire side of his pedigree.